 Losing your hair can also be caused by a hormonal imbalance.
 A hormonal imbalance can lead to many health and beauty issues, from adult acne to weight gain.
 If your hormone levels are irregular, the effects will radiate throughout the body including your hair.
 Hormonal imbalances in women are caused by several health conditions or lifestyle changes like pregnancy, childbirth, breastfeeding, menopause, and thyroid disease.

 Medically Related Hair Loss in Women

 Other causes of hair loss in women may include medical conditions or illnesses can cause hair loss as either a symptom of the condition or as a result of the treatment.
 Medications and supplements can cause hair loss, such as those used to treat high blood pressure.Alopecia areatais an autoimmune disease that can cause patchy hair loss and is usually not permanent.Toxic substances, including those used to treat cancer through chemotherapy or radiation, can cause sudden hair loss.

 Telogen Effluvium -High Levels of Stress on the Nervous System

-We're all familiar with the concept of stress making your hair fall out.
-It's true.
-Extreme physical or emotional stress or trauma can cause temporary hair loss.
-Emotional stress caused by mental illness or the loss of a loved one can cause hair loss.
+Were all familiar with the concept of stress literally making your hair fall out.
+Its true.
+Extreme physical or emotional stress or trauma can cause temporary hair loss as well as prolonged hair loss.
+This type of hair loss is referred to as telogen effluvium.
+This type of hair loss has been widely associated with post-partum hair loss as well as the long-term effects of Covid 19.
+Emotional stress caused by mental illness, loss of a loved one can cause hair loss.
 Physical stress caused by sudden and/or dramatic weight loss, surgery, illness, having a baby, iron deficiency, or vitamin deficiency can cause hair loss.
 These types of hair loss tend to be temporary.

 Blog courtesy of Transitions Hair Loss Centers.